 Most patients who present symptomatically do so at 40-60 years of age.
 Most patients have single lesions.
 Multiple lesions may be familial and screening of family members may be indicated (see familial multiple cavernous malformation syndrome).
 Additionally, cavernous malformations, along with capillary telangiectasias, are commonly seen following cerebral radiotherapy 3.

 The majority of lesions remain asymptomatic throughout life and are found incidentally.
-Presentation due to haemorrhage is with a seizure or focal neurological deficit.
+Presentation due to haemorrhage may cause a seizure or focal neurological deficit.
 The risk of haemorrhage is 1% per year for familial cases and somewhat less for sporadic lesions.